Tristan-Holtz/find-my-food/README.md

 ## About find my food

-find my food is an app that pulls from a simple REST API and allows a user to filter for a restaurant by state or genre of food.
+find my food is an app that pulls restaurant data from a simple REST API and allows a user to filter for a restaurant by state or genre of food.

 ### Production Link